isomerpages/govtech-stp/_rgl-brunei/01b-rgl-terms-and-conditions.md

 **“Host”** refers to the company or government agency that receives the traveller in Singapore.
 For company-sponsored travellers, the sponsor is the host.

-**“Controlled Itinerary”** refers to the traveller’s submitted itinerary for the first 14 days in Singapore, which is limited to travel between places of business and accommodation, with limited contact with the community.
+**“Controlled Itinerary”** refers to the traveller’s submitted itinerary for up to the first 14 days in Singapore.
+The Controlled Itinerary allows for travel between places of business and accommodation, and business/official meetings.

 ### **A. Terms & Conditions for Sponsor**